gem5/gem5-resources-website/README.md

 # License

-The gem5 Vision website is licensed under the [LICENSE.md](LICENSE.md).
+The gem5 Resources website is licensed under the [LICENSE.md](LICENSE.md).

 # Acknowledgements

-The gem5 Vision website is built using the following open source projects:
+The gem5 Resources website is built using the following open source projects:

 - [Next.js](https://nextjs.org/)
 - [React](https://reactjs.org/)

-The gem5 Vision website is inspired by the following websites:
+The gem5 Resources website is inspired by the following websites:

 - [gem5.org](https://gem5.org/)
 - [pub.dev](https://pub.dev/)